CONCEPT ANALYSIS

 The system has three tiers, differentiated by consciousness licensing.

-The top tier โ€” corporate executives, Rothwell family members, orbital elites โ€” experience reality without commercial interruption.
-Their neural interfaces run ad-free, focus-optimized processing architectures that dissolve the Content Flood before it reaches awareness.
+The top tier โ€” corporate executives, family members, orbital elites โ€” experience reality without commercial interruption.
+Their neural interfaces run ad-free, focus-optimized processing architectures that dissolve the before it reaches awareness.
 They encounter approximately 340 pieces of content per day because that is how many they choose.
 The number is identical to the bottom tier's Attention Yield.
 The difference is that one group chose 340 and the other group survived 340.

-The middle tier โ€” Professional-tier consciousness license holders โ€” receive what Nexus markets as "curated" content streams.
-AI selectors determine which of the 847,000 daily pieces reach conscious attention based on behavioral modeling, preference history, and commercial partnerships that Nexus discloses in a 4,100-page transparency document updated quarterly.
+The middle tier โ€” Professional-tier consciousness license holders โ€” receive what markets as "curated" content streams.
+AI selectors determine which of the 847,000 daily pieces reach conscious attention based on behavioral modeling, preference history, and commercial partnerships that discloses in a 4,100-page transparency document updated quarterly.
 The users experience the curation as taste.
 Their preferences, their interests, their world.
 A Professional-tier resident in Sector 12 who believes she has developed a refined palate for independent journalism is, by the available telemetry, consuming a feed that is 71% sponsored content shaped to match her self-image.
 She would describe her media diet as "carefully chosen."
 The choosing happened before she woke up.

 She has never read the transparency document.
 No Professional-tier license holder has ever read the transparency document.
 Nexus knows this because reading it would require approximately 19 hours of sustained attention, and Professional-tier users average 6.2 hours of discretionary focus per day, 4.1 of which are already allocated to curated content that feels like choice.
 The document's existence is the defense.
 Its length is the mechanism.